cosmos/sdk-tutorials/hellochain/tutorial/04-module.md

 state modified by those Messages.

-For this tutorial we are going to build a `greeter` module that adds the "hello world" functionality we want while relying upon a bundle ofseveral other modules from the SDK to provide the rest of the blockchain functionality ( bank, auth, staking, genacounts, etc; for a full list see the import() section at the top of `app.go`)
+For this tutorial we are going to build a `greeter` module that adds the "hello world" functionality we want while relying upon a bundle of several other modules from the SDK to provide the rest of the blockchain functionality ( bank, auth, staking, genacounts, etc; for a full list see the import() section at the top of `app.go`)

 Every module must implement the [AppModule interface](https://github.com/cosmos/cosmos-sdk/blob/master/types/module/module.go#L130).
-Let's make use of `stcaffold module` command to generate much of the boilerplate reqiured.
+Let's make use of the`stcaffold module` command to generate much of the boilerplate reqiured.
 Then we will come back and implement the methods for our module that we need.
 `scaffold module` works as follows
 ```bash